 Do bettas need a filter?

 Yes, for biological filtration—not water movement.
-A filter processes ammonia and nitrite into less-toxic nitrate.
-Choose a filter with adjustable flow to avoid stressing the fish with strong current.
+A filter provides surface area for beneficial bacteria to process ammonia and nitrite.
+Choose a sponge filter or adjustable hang-on-back with baffled output to avoid stressing the fish with strong current.

 Can you keep two bettas together?

-Male bettas are territorial and will fight other males.
-Females can sometimes coexist in groups of 5 or more (“sororities”), but this requires 20+ gallons, careful observation, and isn’t recommended for beginner keepers.
+Male bettas are territorial and will fight other males, often to the death.
+Males will also attack females outside breeding attempts.
+Females can sometimes coexist in groups of 5 or more in 20+ gallon heavily planted tanks, but sororities are unstable and not recommended for beginners.
 The safest option is one betta per tank.

 What temperature should a betta tank be?